Inherent Inconsistencies of Feature Importance: Conclusion

 \section{Conclusion}

-Feature importance can be categorized into four settings, along two main axes: global vs. local and model vs. data.
-In this work, we attempted to create a unified framework of feature importance, accounting for all four settings and their interactions.
-We defined expected properties of feature importance scores and the relations between them.
-Surprisingly, we found that it is impossible to define feature importance scores that will be consistent between the settings.
-Specifically, the expected behavior of local-global scores contradicts previous results of the data-global setting.
-Furthermore, there is no guarantee that feature importance scores of a model that perfectly predicts the data will reflect the data feature importance.
+In this work, we investigated the possibility to create a unified framework of feature importance scores, by defining their expected properties.
+Surprisingly, we found that it is impossible to define feature importance scores that are consistent between different settings.
+Specifically, the expected consistency between local and global scores contradicts properties of the data-global setting.
+Furthermore, there is no guarantee that feature importance scores of a model that perfectly predicts the data will reflect the feature importance of the data themselves.